Burnaway seeks an Editorial Intern.

 Entries for the To Do List must be sent no later than one week (7 days) before the event for consideration.
 Please email all event listings to email@example.com .

 We do not accept pitches from artists directly or from writers who have a relationship with the artist.
 Please see our conflict of interest policy below for more information.

 Our conflict of interest policy

-BURNAWAY will not consider contributions regarding: the artwork of someone with whom the writer has a personal relationship; the work of an artist, gallery, or institution with whom the writer has a current or previous financial relationship or internship; any gallery that represents his/her work; any gallery institutionally related to the organization employing the writer; a colleague in the institution employing the writer.
-We also will not consider submissions by a writer whom the gallery or artist has paid or commissioned to write the article in question, or a submission by a writer who collects the work of the artist in question.
+Burnaway will not consider contributions regarding: the artwork of someone with whom the writer has a familial relationship; the work of an artist, gallery, or institution with whom the writer has a current or previous financial relationship or internship; any gallery that represents their work; any gallery institutionally related to the organization employing the writer.
+We also will not accept submissions by a writer whom the gallery or artist has paid or commissioned to write the article in question.